By: Stephen O'Connor on May 30th, 2017

 With so many complex systems being networked together, issues of interoperability should be on the minds of people working in all types of industries, with healthcare being no exception.

-Interoperability refers to the basic ability of computerized systems to connect and communicate with one another readily, even if they were developed by widely different manufacturers in different industries.
-Being able to exchange information between applications, databases, and other computer systems is crucial for the modern economy.
+Interoperability refers to the basic ability of computerized two or more systems to connect and communicate with one another readily, even if they were developed by widely different manufacturers in different industries.
+Being able to exchange electronic health information between applications, databases, and other systems is crucial for the modern economy.

 Want to be in-the-know for all things healthcare?
 Subscribe to our blog to get EHR, RIS, PM, Medical Billing, Value-Based Care, & Healthcare IT articles straight to your inbox.
 (You'll also get a free ebook when you subscribe!)